 Next, we all know and love the radial weighting technology in the RADSPEED line because it decreases spin and increases distance.
 The LTDx hybrid takes this foundation to the next level and gives you stability in and more distance from a variety of lies, from rough to fairway bunker.

-One perk to point out here is the Cobra one-length hybrid in the RADSPEED and LTDx lines.
 If you believe in Bryson DeChambeau’s physics or simply want to give it a try, Cobra Golf has that option for you.

 • Mid to High Handicap Cobra Hybrids: